Round 2 opening 1 July 2020

 To apply, complete the following steps:

-- read the application guidelines, terms and conditions and frequently asked questions (FAQs)
+- Read the application guidelines, frequently asked questions (FAQs) and application tips.

 In addition to meeting the eligibility criteria, applications will be assessed against the following: